dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 Essentially, content negotiation is the *client* telling the server what it is sending and what it wants in return, and the server determining if it can do what the client requests.

-Content negotiation validation in **DotKernel API** happened through middleware, and it ensures that the incoming request and the outgoing response conform to the content types specified in the config file for all routes or for a specific route.
+Content negotiation validation in **DotKernel API** happens through middleware, and it ensures that the incoming request and the outgoing response conform to the content types specified in the config file for all routes or for a specific route.